-In Figures 5.39-5.43, the column amounts of $O_3$ , HCl, N2O, and CH4 are shown as a function of the optical path difference.
+In Figures 5.38-5.42, the column amounts of $O_3$ , HCl, $N_2O$ , and $CH_4$ are shown as a function of the optical path difference.
 The figures show the mean column amounts with the $2\sigma$ standard deviation for two sets of retrievals: one that retrieves third-order polynomial coefficients for the PHS and EAP functions ("PHS/EAP retrieved") from the microwindow itself, and one that does not retrieve coefficients (our "standard retrieval").
 The a priori column value and the "truth" are plotted for reference.
 The truth in this case is the column amount used to create the model spectra.

-For ozone in the $3040 \text{ cm}^{-1}$ microwindow (Figure 5.39), there is less than 0.67% difference in column amounts retrieved at 250 cm OPD between the standard and PHS/EAP retrieved cases, with the standard retrieval being essentially indistinguishable from the truth (~0.07% larger).
+For ozone in the 3040 cm-1 microwindow (Figure 5.38), there is less than 0.67% difference in column amounts retrieved at 250 cm OPD between the standard and PHS/EAP retrieved cases, with the standard retrieval being essentially indistinguishable from the truth (~0.07% larger).
 The PHS/EAP retrieved case changes less than the standard retrieval between the different OPD values, and retrieves columns that are closer to the truth at the lowest OPDs (except for 25 cm).
 The results are within 1% of the truth for all OPDs for the PHS/EAP retrieved case and differ by more than 1% from the truth for the 50 cm OPD and 12 cm OPD standard retrieval.
 We would expect, then, good results from the lower resolution instruments using this microwindow if they retrieve PHS and EAP parameters.

-Figure 5.40: Simulated retrievals of ozone columns in the 2775 cm-1 microwindow, assuming SNR=250, as a function of OPD.
-The small error bars on the PHS/EAP retrieval for 25 cm OPD are due to the small number of retrievals that converged for this OPD.
-The error bars are, as a consequence, not representative of the true standard deviation.
+Figure 5.38: Simulated retrievals of ozone columns in the 3040 cm-1 microwindow, assuming SNR=250, as a function of OPD.

-Ozone in the 2775 cm-1 microwindow is shown in Figure 5.40.
+Ozone in the 2775 cm-1 microwindow is shown in Figure 5.39.
 At 250 cm OPD, the columns differ by less than 0.06% from the truth, obtained by either the standard retrieval or the PHS/EAP retrieved case.
 The column average for the standard retrieval begins to decrease significantly below 100 cm OPD with the column mean over the ensemble differing by <7% from the truth at 50 cm OPD.
 The PHS/EAP retrieved case has less than 1% difference down to 25 cm OPD, whereas the standard retrieval gives a mean that is 19.4% smaller than the true value at 25 cm OPD.
 The simulated retrievals did not converge for the PHS/EAP retrieval at 12 cm OPD, so are not plotted here.
 We may expect, then, that we should get good results for ozone for the lower-resolution instruments if they retrieve PHS/EAP parameters.